scalatra/scalatra-website/guides/helpers.md

 Much of Scalatra is actually implemented as traits.
 To see all of the built-in helpers, you can just [browse the Scalatra core source][scalatracore] on GitHub.
-Scalatra code is meant to be simple and readable; don't be scared to take a look at it if you need to understand how something works.
+Scalatra source code is meant to be simple and readable; don't be scared to take a look at it if you need to understand how something works.

 [scalatracore]: https://github.com/scalatra/scalatra/tree/develop/core/src/main/scala/org/scalatra